braintripping/cljs-live/README.md

 ### Usage

+1. Put a symlink to bundle.sh on your path.
-Create a `live-deps.clj` file in your project.
-It should contain a single map, with four required keys:
+2. In your project directory, create a `live-deps.clj` file.
+It should contain a single map, which accepts the following keys:

 ```
-{:entry          [my-app.dev-env] ;; a namespace which contains *only* the names you want available in the self-host environment.
+{:entry          [app.repl-user] ;; a namespace which contains *only* the names you want available in the self-host environment.
 Transitive deps will be included.
- :provided       [my-app.core] ;; the `main` namespace of your **compiled** app (to prevent including redundant files)
+ :provided       [app.core] ;; the `main` namespace of your **compiled** app (to prevent including redundant files)
+ :dependencies   [quil "2.5.0"] ;; add dependencies that are not in your `lein classpath` here
  :output-to      "resources/public/js/cljs_live_cache.js" ;; where to put the output file, which you'll include in `index.html`
  :cljsbuild-out  "resources/public/js/compiled/out"} ;; the `out` directory of an existing cljsbuild - we read some cached files from here
 ```

+Then run `bundle.sh --deps live-deps.clj`

+## Modifying the bundle

 If you aren't happy with the calculated dependencies, you can manually require or exclude via the following keys: